Open Call: Turkey, Russia, Egypt, Morocco #2

 6. Representative image for the Fund's communication purposes.

 The Subsidy Regulations specify costs that are excluded from funding by Creative Industries Fund NL.

-The project plan is a PDF file in A4 format of up to 10 pages (excluding planning, budget, CVs and certificate of registration from a Chamber of Commerce/KvK).
+The project plan is a PDF file in A4 format of up to 10 pages (excluding planning, budget, CVs and certificate of registration from the Dutch Chamber of Commerce/KvK).
 The file is no larger than 10 MB.
 If the application fails to meet the description above, it will not be accepted for evaluation.